-But whatever the governing document is called, and how simple or complex it is, it is vital that all Trustees have to hand a copy of it and are absolutely familiar with the Charity's objects.
-A copy of The Charity's own governing document should therefore always accompany objects.
+It is vital that all Trustees have readily to hand a copy of their Charity's governing document and are absolutely familiar with their Charity's objects.
 A copy of The Charity's own governing document should therefore always accompany this Briefing Paper when being sent to Trustees, whether prospective, new or established.

-Charity law is quite specific - a charity can only do things which are (a) consistent with its objects; (b) are for the Public Benefit.
+Charity law is quite specific - a charity can only do things which are (a) consistent with its charitable purposes; (b) within it power to do; and (c) are for the Public Benefit.

 And the primary responsibility of the Trustees is to ensure that their charity adheres to that.

-What is the Difference Between Trustees & Members?
+5. What is the Difference Between Trustees & Members?